Democrats Are Shockingly Unprepared to Fight Climate Change

 There’s a wrinkle in how the United States talks about climate change in 2017, a tension fundamental to the issue’s politics but widely ignored.

-On one hand, Democrats are the party of climate change.
+On the one hand, Democrats are the party of climate change.
 Since the 1990s, as public belief in global warming has become strongly polarized, the Democratic Party has emerged as the advocate of more aggressive climate action.
 The most recent Democratic president made climate policy a centerpiece of his second term, and the party’s national politicians now lament and oppose the undoing of his work.
 Concern for the climate isn’t just an elite issue, either: Rank-and-file Democrats are more likely to worry about global warming than the median voter.

 On the other hand, the Democratic Party does not have a plan to address climate change.
-This is true at almost every level of the policy-making process: It does not have a consensus bill on the issue waiting in the wings; it does not have a shared vision for what that bill could look like; and it does not have a guiding slogan—like “Medicare for All”—to express how it wants to stop global warming.
+This is true at almost every level of the policy-making process: It does not have a consensus bill on the issue waiting in the wings; it does not have a shared vision for what that bill could look like; and it does not have a guiding slogan—like “Medicare for all”—to express how it wants to stop global warming.

-Many people in the party know they want to do something about climate change, but there’s no agreement about what that something may be.
+Many people in the party know that they want to do something about climate change, but there’s no agreement about what that something may be.

 This is not for lack of trying.
-Democrats struggle to formulate a post-Obama climate policy because substantive political obstacles stand in their way.
+Democrats have struggled to formulate a post-Obama climate policy because substantive political obstacles stand in their way.
 They have not yet identified a mechanism that will make a dent in Earth’s costly, irreversible warming while uniting the many factions of their coalition.
 These problems could keep the party scrambling to face the climate crisis for years to come.

 * * *